rmtrbk/DynamoDBUpdater/dynamoDBUpdater/README.md

 * `PropertyManager` reads required properties from the environemnt and makes them available across the application.

+## Packaging the jar
+This is a simple Java Maven project.

+Build Lambda jar with mvn clean install package and upload it to the created Lambda function.

 ## Configuring AWS Infrastructure
 * Create a `DynamoDB` table(e.g. book_inventory).